-- When a metal is exposed to substances such as moisture, acid etc. for some time, a layer of hydrated oxide is formed which weakens the metal and hence metal is said to be corrode - Rusting of iron, black coating on silver and green coating on copper are examples of corrosion. - Corrosion can be prevented by galvanization, electroplating or painting. - 2) Rancidity: The oxidation of fats and oils when exposed to air is known as rancidity.
+- When a metal is exposed to moisture, air, acid etc. for some time, a layer of hydrated oxide is formed which weakens the metal and hence metal is said to be corroded. - Rusting of iron, black coating on silver and green coating on copper are examples of corrosion. - Corrosion can be prevented by galvanization, electroplating or by putting paints. - 2) Rancidity: The oxidation of fats and oils when exposed to air is known as rancidity.
 It leads to bad smell and bad taste of food.